christopher-hakkaart/nfcoreWorkshopTesting/README.md

 **RNAseq training materials**

+Do not need to worry about this for now, as materials are not yet available.
+See Cloudstor link for now.

-Make key directory for the repository:
+To access cvmfs data repository, make key directory for the repository:
 ```
 sudo mkdir /etc/cvmfs/keys/data.biocommons.aarnet.edu.au/
 ```